What is Sleep Apnea Treatment And How To Treat It?

 Signs & Symptoms of Sleep Apnea

-Symptoms of central and obstructive sleep apnea make it challenging to diagnose which type you are struggling with.
+Central and obstructive sleep apnea symptoms make it challenging to diagnose which type you are struggling with.
 The common signs of sleep apnea may include:

 - Inconvenience while sleeping